ivanuricardo/julia-neovim/README.md

 Additionally, I use [quarto-nvim](https://github.com/quarto-dev/quarto-nvim) for working with markdown files, and to integrate with Julia.
-The combination of these two configs have been my daily driver for the past year now. let me know if you have any questions or suggestions!
+The combination of these two configs have been my daily driver for the past year now.
+Let me know if you have any questions or suggestions!